 Around 70% of the annual RD&E budget is allocated to projects supporting animal health and welfare.
 Projects come in many different forms, including literature reviews, experimental design and field trials, and the development of systems and software.
 Resources are developed in multiple languages to support training in overseas facilities that receive Australian livestock, including in animal handling and welfare.

 The Livestock Export Program (LEP) is a collaboration between LiveCorp and Meat & Livestock Australia (MLA), funded by both marketing and research levies.
-The research, development and extension (RD&E) investments are made through the LEP RD&E Program, funded 25% each by the partners, and 50% by the Australian Government, which provides matching funds for research levies.
+The research, development and extension (RD&E) investments are made through the LEP RD&E Program, funded 25% each by the partners, and 50% by the Australian Government, which provides matching funds for eligible research projects.

 Around 70% of the annual RD&E budget is allocated to projects aimed at improving the health and welfare of cattle, sheep and goats throughout the live export process, with around 20% on improving efficiencies from the farm to countries which receive Australian livestock, and the remainder on maintaining and improving access to overseas markets.